sgoldenlab/simba/docs/Tutorial_DLC.md

 ### Step 3: Label Outliers

-1. Under **Label Outliers**, click on `Refine Outliers`. *DeepLabCut - Refinement ToolBox* will pop out.
+1. Under **Label Outliers**, click on `Refine Outliers`.
+The *DeepLabCut - Refinement ToolBox* will pop up.

-2. At the bottom left corner, click on `Load labels` and select the machinelabels file and correct the tracking points.
+2. In the bottom left-hand corner, click on `Load labels` and select the machinelabels file to correct the tracking points.

 ### Step 4: Merge Labelled Outliers